thsant/3dmcap/doc/index.rst

 3-Demeter Capture Tutorial
 ==========================

-*3-Demeter Capture* is an application for the three-dimensional reconstruction of objects from digital images.
-It allows an ordinary camera and a computer to operate as a 3-D scanner.
-The application assists the user in imaging and computing a cloud of 3-D points that sample the surface of objects imaged in three dimensions.
+*3-Demeter Capture* is an application for three-dimensional reconstruction of objects from digital images.
+It allows an ordinary camera and a computer to operate as *a simple 3-D scanner*.
+The application assists the user on imaging and computing a cloud of 3-D points, sampling the objects surfaces in three dimensions.
 Its purpose within Embrapa is the 3-D reconstruction of plants for purposes of automatic measurement in phenotyping and precision agriculture.